luni64/TeensySharp/README.md

 ##Firmware Uploading
 ###class SharpHexParser
-The static *SharpHexParser* class is used to parse a stream containing an Intel HEX file and copy the result,i.e. the firmware into a flash image (which is a simple byte array).
+The static *SharpHexParser* class is used to parse an Intel HEX stream and copy the result,i.e. the firmware into a flash image (which is a simple byte array).
 To generate an empty flash image with the correct size you can call a member of the SharpUploader as shown in the following code snippet. (*PJRC_Board* is an enum containing definitions for all PJRC Teensy Boards)

 ```c#
 var Board = PJRC_Board.Teensy_31;